Home School Agreement

 Contact with Class teachers

 There is year group meeting at the beginning of every school year where the teachers outline the year group’s procedures.
-These details are also placed on the website under Letters Home.

 The curriculum that your child will be following can be found under the Curriculum tab on this site.